situmtech/situm-capacitor-plugin-wayfinding/README.md

 Situm Wayfinding Plugin for Capacitor has been designed to create indoor location applications in the simplest way.
 It has been built in the top of the Situm SDK.

+## Submitting Contributions

+You will need to sign a Contributor License Agreement (CLA) before making a submission.
+[Learn more here.](https://situm.com/contributions/)

 ## Configuration

 First of all, you must configure your Capacitor project.
 This has been already done for you in [the sample application](https://github.com/situmtech/situm-capacitor-plugin-wayfinding-getting-started), but nonetheless you can read the official [Capacitor documentation](https://capacitorjs.com/docs/getting-started).